apify/apify-docs/content/academy/apify_platform/actors.md

 ![The "Actors" tab on the Apify platform]({{@asset apify_platform/images/actors-tab.webp}})

-Now that you know the basics of what actors are and how to use them, it's almost time to develop **an actor of your own**!
+Now that you know the basics of what actors are and how to use them, it's time to develop **an actor of your own**!

 ## [](#next) Next up